Publié par Philippe le 11 Fév 2010 at 11:17

 But I may have a different camera than you do….

-I have just seen that some method have a clear entry and exit point.
+@rewolff: I didn’t do too much work on 8051, as I am too young to have ever worked with one 😉 I have just seen that some method have a clear entry and exit point.
 But I didn’t find the reset vector.
 As you said, the 8051 is not used to do real image processing.
 It should only push some configuration register to pilot the whole ASIC.
 Thanks

 Hey, has anybody made any progress with reverse engineering the dump?